Freda Thompson: Later career

 Following WWII Thompson bought a de Havilland Hornet Moth, and named it Christopher Robin II.
 She flew extensively within Australia, and in 1952 to the Territory of Papua and New Guinea.
 She competed in air races and formation-flying events.
 She won forty-seven trophies.
 She was president in 1948 of the Royal Victorian Aero Club.
 By 1980 she had logged 3330 flying hours.

 Death

 Thompson died at Malvern in 1980 and was cremated.

 Awards & Legacy

 In 1937 Thompson was awarded King George VI's coronation medal and in 1953 she was awarded Queen Elizabeth II's coronation medal.
 In 1937 Thompson was appointed an Officer of the Order of the British Empire (OBE).

-Thompson's papers were donated to the National Library of Australia in 1990, and the collection includes her 1930s air pilot's cap and googles.
+Thompson's papers were donated to the National Library of Australia in 1990, and the collection includes her 1930s air pilot's cap and goggles.

 In 1994 she was honoured by the issue of a postage stamp by Australia Post, one of a series depicting Australian aviators also including Stanley Goble and Ivor McIntyre, Lawrence Hargrave, Sir Keith and Sir Ross Macpherson Smith.
 Thompson was inducted onto the Victorian Honour Roll of Women in 2001.